Dragon1573/Daily-Problem/README.md

 Most of the answer can be found on ***Google***.
 However, there's still someone have no ability to get access with *Google*.
 So I create this repository, sharing my solutions with others.
 The Markdown comments and source codes are mixed in ***JupyterLab*** format (\*.ipynb). *GitHub* supports this format online and display the same as in *JupyterLab*.
 If you want to run the file on your device locally, please install ***Anaconda with Python 3.7*** and load this repository with *JupyterLab* or ***Jupyter Notebook***.

-My solution may not the best, but it works!
-If you have any better solutions, please fork this repository and create a Pull Request on my repository.
+My solution MAY NOT THE BEST, but IT WORKS!
+If you have any better solutions, please fork this repository and create a *Pull Request* on my repository.
 Thank you!

 ## Index